StephenNneji/RAT-Docs/source/api.rst

         [problem,results] = RAT(problem,controls);

-When the RAT function is called, the classes are passed into internal functions like `RatParseClassToStructs_new` which takes the classes and breaks them down into cells, limits,prior and more importantly converts the project class to struct.
+When the RAT function is called, the classes are passed into internal functions like `parseClassToStructs` which takes the classes and breaks them down into cells, limits,prior and more importantly converts the project class to struct.

 Then, the `RATMain` function redirects the control flow based on what procedure is selected in controlsClass.
 One of the redirecting functions will call the reflectivityCalculation